keybase/slackbot/systemd/README.md

   - kbfs-beta
   - server-ops
   - slackbot
+  - `git clone aur@aur.archlinux.org:keybase-git $(mktemp -d)` (This repo is a throwaway, but it makes sure you have the right SSH keys, and it adds the host key to ~/.ssh/known_hosts.)
 - Import the code signing PGP secret key.
 After import, remove the password from this key.
 (TODO: Something more interesting with yubikeys.)